 The invoice also contains a QR code that can be scanned by the customer to take part in the national lottery.

 If the Internet service is weak or intermittent, an E-SDC transmits the data the next time the internet works.
-If there is no Internet at the point of sale, the data can be saved to a USB flash drive, and taken to any other Internet-connected device for transmission (e.g. at the local Internet café), or delivered physically to the TA.
+If there is no Internet at the point of sale, the data can be saved to a USB flash drive, and taken to any other Internet-connected device for transmission (e.g. at the local Internet café), or delivered physically to the Tax Authority.

 The greatest anti-fraud measure is public awareness.